Before you run your virtual network under GNS3, make sure you:

 You can also drag and drop virtual PCs (VPCS) and connect them to the Cumulus VX switch.

-To open a console to a VPC, right click on the VPCS icon and select Console.
+To open a console to a virtual PC, right click on the VPCS icon and select Console.

 In the console, you can configure the IP address and default gateway for the VPCS.
 For example:

 You should be able to ping between the VMs and between the virtual PCs.